 If you are looking for something to practice, you’ve come to the right place.
 Practice Makes Better Music is a site dedicated to effective practice, providing you with the resources you need to improve.

 Much of the challenge in leveling up your skills is in deciding what to practice.
 I’m trying to make that a little easier for you by creating lessons that focus on key areas.

-Most of the lessons here include practice workouts for you to play along with.
-You can incorporate one or a few of these practice workouts into a daily warmup routine to take the thinking out of what to practice.
+Many of the lessons here include practice workouts for you to play along with.
+You can incorporate one or a few of these practice workouts into a daily warmup routine to help you move towards mastering some of these key topics.

-The truth is that better practice makes you sound better.
+The truth is that better practice habits make you sound better.
 This leads to you having more fun with music, and going further with your band, music career, or hobby.
 Whatever it may be for you.